Sue Coleman

-Sue Coleman (born March 1947) is a Wildlife painter from England who moved to Vancouver Island, in Canada in 1967.
-Coleman is known for her watercolour paintings in which she uses a controversial Indigenous art style.
+Sue Coleman (born March 1947) is a wildlife painter from England who moved to Vancouver Island, in Canada in 1967.
+Coleman is known for her watercolour paintings in which she uses a controversial style mimicking the styles and motifs of Indigenous art.
 She also paints west-coast scenes, wildlife, and landscapes.
 Coleman has written and illustrated seven books.

 Career

-Always willing to share her experiences, Sue has contributed to many foundations and helped raise funds for conservation and preservation of the wilderness and the wildlife inhabitants.
-One of her pieces called "Sansum Point" raised $15,000.00 towards protecting the land from development.

-In the 1980s, Coleman began to study the West Coast First Nation's style of art work.
-She traveled coastal Alaska, BC and into Washington State, comparing legends and different art styles.
-Her goal was to find similarities and the common identifying combination of shapes that represented the different forms of wildlife in the region.
-Her mission; to document and explain, in a visual form, the dominant features within the indigenous art; such as a curved beak for an eagle or straight one for a raven.
-This simplification was to make it easily understandable to non-indigenous and visitors alike.

-An accumulation of eight years of study is presented in the book "An Artist Vision"; a collection of her earlier pieces.

-Traveling on a two-week trip to Alaska, Sue befriended Martine Reid, and on return to BC visited the noted artist Bill Reid.
-His stories and advice proved invaluable in her understanding of the life lines and greatly influenced her later work.
-After studying Indigenous art, she began to paint very distinctive Watercolor paintings considered interpretations of Indigenous art.
+In 1967, Coleman moved from England to Canada and began to study the art of First Nations artists in the 1980s.
+She has called what she does as a "translation" of Indigenous Canadian art.
+She then began to make art that mimicked the style and motifs of Northwest Coast Indigenous art blended with her own representational style because as she has said, "I knew I had something of a marketable value."
+She does not feel that she is actually copying or reproducing any Indigenous artists' specific works, but rather she has stated that her work "adapts and blends a number of Indigenous styles from B.C. to create her own original style."

 Controversy

-Coleman's style is often referred to as a reflection of Indigenous art work.
+Coleman's style is often referred to as a cultural appropriation of Indigenous art work.
 Some people were confused, and mistakenly believed that her paintings were done by an Indigenous artist.
-Although Sue considered this a compliment to her skill as an artist, she always claimed to be an English emigrant.
-Her work has been referred to by some as Cultural appropriations or Knockoffs of Indigenous artwork.
+Although Coleman considered this a compliment to her skill as an artist, she always claimed to be an English emigrant.
+Her work has been referred to by both Indigenous and non-Indigenous artists as cultural appropriations or knockoffs of Indigenous artwork, according to reports by the CBC.